 - Think Jigsaw Puzzles not Magic Bullets: Think of the patient’s problem as solving a jigsaw puzzle rather than shooting a magic bullet at the patient’s problem – consider that a combination of issues rather than one single issue is most likely causing the problem.

 Let’s imagine that patient is a 48-year-old female who is going through a somewhat early menopause and she has been having menopausal symptoms for the past two years and the fibromyalgia and associated symptoms only presented about one year ago.

-This lady has really felt very well all her life up until now.
-In a case like this it might well be worthwhile to probably limit initial investigation and intervention to normalising vitamin and mineral status as much as possible and of course replacing the missing hormones.
+This lady felt very well all her life up until now.
+In a case like this it might be worthwhile to probably limit initial investigation and intervention to normalising vitamin and mineral status as much as possible and of course replacing the missing hormones.
 This alone coupled with a few nutritional medicine ‘tweaks’ might give a very nice result.

 *******Fibromyalgia Case History Number Two*******

 A very different case -much more complicated.
-Let’s suppose that this patient is male aged 40, has digestive disturbance, severe aches and pains everywhere, wakes every morning feeling tired with a low, low mood and a ‘thick’ head and this has gone on for 15 years i.e. health has always been somewhat fragile.
+Let’s suppose that this patient is male aged 40, has digestive disturbance, severe aches and pains everywhere, wakes every morning feeling tired with a low, low mood and a ‘thick’ head and this has gone on for 15 years i.e. his health has always been somewhat fragile.
 This person had lived in a damp house for three years in his 20s at which time the symptoms began.

 This patient also has prostate symptoms, persistent sinus issues as well as the fibromyalgia symptoms.
 There is also chemical sensitivity and he finds that he can have a few glasses of spirits without feeling unduly sick/hungover but even small amounts of wine or beer make him feel nauseated, sick and hungover the next day.